-Such enriching experiencing wouldn’t have been possible if these because hadn’t been so detailed.
+Such enriching experiences wouldn’t have been possible if these hadn’t been so detailed.
 Plus, a long book offers the readers a more comprehensive experience, ranging across emotions and feelings.
 Hence, when the book ends, you’re never left wanting.

 Lengthy Novels are Bad

 Yes, the problem of the length of a book is real, especially in super humongous books!
 For instance, I have heard a lot about Leo Tolstoy’s War and Peace, a classic Russian literary masterpiece.
 I bought the book from a second-hand book stall in CST, Fort.
 And Since then, my fears of big books are resurfacing slowly.
 Why, you ask?
 The book is lengthier than 1300 pages.
 1300 freaking pages!

 I get it, there are people who want to read huge manuscripts and like to sulk into the experience for a long time.
 It’s just that I’m not one of those people!
 And I am damn sure, that most are not from those people.
 Is it bad?
 Absolutely not!
 Leo Tolstoy, though I have read none of his works, is one of the greats of literature.
 War and Peace, as a matter of fact, is a book that every person I admire recommends.
 Simply put, such long books are not digestible for mere mortals like me.

 Then comes those books that are over 350 pages, interesting, yet extremely difficult to read.
 Again, 1984 is one such example.
 Yes, the story is fantastic, and it pins you to the ground.
 But it is so complex a subject, that handling it for over 400 pages becomes extremely exhaustive.
 Is it good?
 Definitely.
 Is it laborious?
 Absolutely.